Lombiq/NodeJs-Extensions/Readme.md

 <Import Project="..\..\Utilities\Lombiq.NodeJs.Extensions\Lombiq.NodeJs.Extensions\Lombiq.NodeJs.Extensions.targets" />
 ```

-In case you've placed the submodule in a different location, adjust the paths as necessary.
+> ⓘ In case you've placed the submodule in a different location or your consuming project is nested deeper, adjust the paths as necessary.

 ### As a NuGet package